knutsoned/bevy_lazy_signals/README.md

 - During initialization, should computed and effect contexts actually evaluate?
 - How to best prevent or detect infinite loops?
 - Can the use of get vs unwrap be more consistent?
-- Should Tasks be able to renember they were retriggered while still running and then run again immediately after finishing?
-(I think they currently do remember)
+- ✔️ Should Tasks be able to renember they were retriggered while still running and then run again immediately after finishing?
+(I think they currently do)
-- Should there be an option to run a Bevy system as an effect?
+- ✔️ Should there be an option to run a Bevy system as an effect?
 - Should there be a commands-only version of effects?
 - Do we need a useRef equivalent to support state that is not passed around by value?
 - Same question about useCallback
-- Can change detection replace some of the components we currently add manually?
+- ❌ Can change detection replace some of the components we currently add manually?
 - Can a Computed and an Effect live on the same entity?
+(Technically yes, but why?)
 - Do we want an API to trigger an Effect directly?
 - Should there be a way to write closures that take the result struct and not Option?